-Scot Occhionero, MD, FAAP, is a pediatrician with Comprehensive Pediatrics in Westlake, Ohio, caring for patients in their Westlake and Fairview Park offices.
-He is a member of the Rainbow Care Network, the region’s largest coordinated group of medical professionals providing care to children, and is Assistant Clinical Professor of Pediatrics at Case Western Reserve University School of Medicine.
+Scot Occhionero, MD, FAAP, is a pediatrician with UH Rainbow Comprehensive Pediatrics in Westlake, Ohio, caring for patients in their Westlake office.
+He is a member of the UH Rainbow Care Network, the region’s largest coordinated group of medical professionals providing care to children, and is Assistant Clinical Professor of Pediatrics at Case Western Reserve University School of Medicine.

 He is board certified in pediatrics and has been in practice with Comprehensive Pediatrics since 1996.